SuiteDash vs Jira: Honest Comparison for 2026

 Jira is purpose-built for agile project management.
 Scrum boards with sprint planning, backlog grooming, and burndown charts come standard.
 Kanban boards support WIP limits and continuous flow.
 Roadmaps provide timeline views with dependency tracking on Premium ($14.54/user/month), which also adds cross-team planning and sandbox environments.

-Automation is extensive -- up to 1,700 rules per month on Standard and 1,000 per user on Premium.
+Automation is extensive: up to 1,700 executions per month on Standard and 1,000 per paid user per month on Premium (pooled across all Jira products).
 Rovo AI (Standard and above) adds AI-powered search, chat, and virtual agents that can summarize issues and suggest next actions.

 "Jira is the gold standard for managing software projects.
 Sprint planning, backlog prioritization, and the automation rules save our team hours every week." -- Capterra verified reviewer